maplibre/maplibre-gl-js/documents_and_diagrams/README.md

 ```

-Generate the docs files:
+Then generate the docs files:

 ```bash
 npm run generate-docs
 ```

-To start a documentation server locally, run:
+Finally, run:

 ```bash
 npm run start-docs
 ```

-The command will print the URL you can use to view the documentation.

 The examples section of the locally run documentation will use the GL JS version released that has the same version as the in the package.json.